-The new commentary is solicited by chghist in the manner of the delta command.
+The new commentary is solicited by cdc in the same manner as that of delta.
 The old commentary associated with the specified delta is kept, but it is preceded by a comment line indicating that it has been changed (i.e., superseded), and the new commentary is entered ahead of this comment line.
-The "inserted" comment line records the login name of the user executing chghist and the time of its execution.
+The "inserted" comment line records the login name of the user executing cdc and the time of its execution.